 And donors want to see how their contribution is making a difference.
 In fact, a study by Abila found donors in all age groups surveyed (millennials, gen Xers, boomers, and matures) were more interested in receiving personalized impact reports after donating than any other form of follow-up.

 When planning your communications pipeline remember, you don’t want every piece to serve as an appeal.
 So stick to your regular appeal strategy.

 The nine items covered above are intended to serve as light touches that fill in the gaps of your outreach.
 They remind your donors they are part of a community and are always on your mind.

 How would you feel if an organization sent you a birthday card that was accompanied by a donation reply card?
 You would probably think they really didn’t care about wishing you a happy birthday at all!
 You might even be offended that they saw your birthday as just another opportunity to solicit a donation.

-The strategies discussed in this post will compliment your appeal strategy.
-They will help you maintain more consistent contact with donors and make them feel like part of the community.
-These strategies will keep your organization on donors’ minds, so they are more likely to give the next you do send an appeal.
+These strategies compliment your appeal strategy.
+They will help you maintain more consistent contact with donors and help them feel like part of the community.
+They keep your organization on donors’ minds, so they are more likely to give the next you do send an appeal!